-Diversity is a barrier in society even before professional recruitment happens.
+Diversity meets barriers within society even before professional recruitment happens.
 The recruitment for a job is just another part of the chain.
-Most companies look for a very specific profile in their candidates: a graduate from specific universities, a holder of specific qualifications, a person with experience working for competitors or other high-profile companies etc. These examples demonstrate the bias of selection filters that priviledge certain backgrounds over others.
+Most companies look for a very specific profile in their candidates: a graduate from specific universities, a holder of specific qualifications, a person with experience working for competitors or other high-profile companies etc. These examples demonstrate the bias of selection filters that privilege certain backgrounds over others.
 But these criteria’s don’t necessarily mean someone will be better at the role.

 Students are then taught in specific ways that have been adopted and tailored by the university and receive information that is designed, curated and passed on homogenously to all of them.
 These methods and information then leave their footprint in the knowledge, professional approach and work ethics of the students that are soon to become professionals.

 When you hire someone fitting the profile desired by the company, it only means you’re hiring more people with very similar professional thinking patterns, that adhere to a similar professional culture, that was nurtured by similar teaching systems.
 This means your employees (or peers) will mostly know how people like them think (which is okay if that is what you aim for).
 Your business will then only go on to have a similar approach.
 Your employees’ work will reflect and address people that resonate/reflect the same category and background as theirs.